Aniketgudgal/Core_Java/Function/README.md

 Q17. write a program to check the given number is perfect square or not

 Q18.
 Write a function to count the number of digits in a given number.

+Q19.
+Write a function to check whether the given number is a neon number (sum of digits of square = number).